lingochamp/FuriganaTextView/README.md

 ### Why not CTRubyAnnotation and CoreText

-FuriganaTextView is built on top of TextKit and treats furiganas as custom attributes on the contents NSAttributedString.
+`FuriganaTextView` is built on top of TextKit and treats furiganas as custom attributes on the contents `NSAttributedString`.

+The custom furigana attributes can coexist with any other text attributes (e.g. `NSFontAttributeName`, `NSForegroundColorAttributeName`, etc.).

 We built it this way because we want to support iOS 7, and we want to take advantage of the high level features TextKit API offeres.

 ### Known Issues